-The $100 per month investment requirement can also help you get into the habit of saving money for investments purposes, if you have been unable to do this.
+The $100 per month investment requirement can also help you get into the habit of saving money for investment purposes if you have been unable to do this.
 And in that way, you can build a very large account over time.

 *The $100 per month requirement is waived if you invest with a larger starting point.

-Bonus Benefit – Robo Advisors Can Save Your from Yourself
+Bonus Benefit – Robo Advisors Can Save You from Yourself

 One of the most valuable benefits may not be obvious at first.
 Robo advisors can save investors from making serious mistakes.
 For some people, saving money isn’t a problem.
 Instead, they struggle to decide what to do with their investments.